tom2642/exam-gen/README.md

 A basic authentication and authorization system is implemented using Devise and Pundit gems.

-The app is hosted on Heroku.
+The app was hosted on Heroku.
 Image files are stored on Cloudinary and are linked to model objects via Active Storage.
+(Currently not available)

 It was developed as the final project of my coding bootcamp.